 Length and Time Phasing of Assistance

-Eligible individuals may receive a SMART scholarship from one to five years.
+Eligible students may receive a SMART award from one to five years.
 See the following for information on how assistance is awarded/released: Varies depending on type of assistance.

 Post Assistance Requirements